Home » Caravans » The costs of owning a static caravan

 The answer, as with most questions of cost, is “it depends”.
 A static caravan can be basic, luxurious or anywhere in between.
 Naturally, prices vary accordingly.

-In 2020, Camplify calculated that a new static caravan can cost anything from £15,000 to over £100,000.
-In fact, you can pay more than that for a luxury experience.
-My Holiday Caravan states that a high-end lodge can set you back anything up to £250,000.
+A new static caravan can cost anything from £15,000 to over £100,0002.
+In fact, you can pay more than that for a five-star experience.
+A high-end lodge can set you back anything up to £250,0003.

 Is a new static caravan worth the money?